bplmaps/cartinal/guides/critical-intro-to-data/session-3/part-1.md

 * As critical viewers of data you should begin to prioritize and value ethical data transparency in order to make fair choies about what can and cannot be said from a given dataset.

 ## Check for Understanding

 ![Reference Link](https://i.imgur.com/LS1SLT3.png)

 ##### Wicked Free Wi-Fi, a dataset from the City of Boston on Public Wifi Spots

 <Quizlet
     title="Check your understanding"
     :questions="[
+        {
-        {text: 'Considering the dataset above, what metadata not present would make the dataset more transparent?.
+            text: 'Considering the dataset above, what metadata not present would make the dataset more transparent?.
 Choose all that apply',
             answers: [
-            {text: 'The timeframe in which the data was collected'}, {text: 'How the cartographer worked with teh data', correct: true}
-            {text: The name of the dataset},
+            {text: 'The timeframe in which the data was collected' }, {text: 'How the cartographer worked with the data', correct: true}, {text: 'The name of the dataset'},
-            {text: Forseen limitations of using the datset, correct: true}
+            {text: 'Forseen limitations of using the datset', correct: true}
         ]},

         {text: 'Once collected, data is not altered by humans in any form.',